KyriakiAvgerinou/bi-objective_spanning_tree_BiST/README.md

-# Bi-objective Spanning Tree - BiST
+# Bi-Objective Spanning Tree - BiST

 Find the _Minimum Spanning Tree_ that minimizes the _total cost_, while maximizing the _total profit_.<br />